 - 2015: 339 fatalities

 - 2016: 294 fatalities.

+You should strongly consider hiring an attorney after an auto accident.
+Here are a few reasons why.
 If you have been injured in a car crash you need to focus all of your time and energy on getting better.
 Serious injuries require extensive medical care and proper rehabilitation.

 The last thing you should be doing is trying to fight an insurance company to recover the compensation you deserve.
 Stress from these negotiations can make your recovery much more difficult.
 At the same time, you are less likely to recover the money you need if you try to handle the case on your own.
 The chances of maximizing your compensation increase significantly when you hire a lawyer to handle your case.